 To ensure that the legislative requirements are met, you should seek advice from the ACEC well BEFORE you plan to commence collaborative research so that the process can be streamlined as much as possible.

-For further information, please contact the Animal Welfare and Training Manager.
+For further information, please contact the Animal Ethics Officer.